dsc-courses/dsc95-2025-sp/index.md

 ## Acknowledgements

-DSC 95 was designed and run by Marina Langlois for many quarters, so much of what you see here was originally developed by her.
-When designing this quarter's offering of DSC 95, I also referred to CSE 95 taught by Mia Minnes and [CS 375](https://cs375.github.io/su22/) taught by Victor Huang at Berkeley, as well as the improvements made by both Colin Jemmott (Winter 2024) and Marina Langlois (Fall 2023).
+The content of DSC 95 has evolved over the years, thanks to the contributions of many individuals.
+Special recognition goes to:

+- Christine Alvarado and Mia Minnes (CSE Department), who originally developed content through CSE 95.
+- Victor Huang, whose work in CS 375 at Berkeley served as an inspiration.
+- Marina Langlois, who designed and ran DSC 95 for many quarters, much of the content here was developed by her.
+- Suraj Rampure, who made significant improvements to the course.
+- Colin Jemmott, who also contributed to the course’s development.
+We extend our gratitude to all those who have played a role in shaping this course into what it is today.

 ---